mixonic/rfcs/text/0000-module-unification-namespaces.md

 ```

 **The addition of `@npmscope/` as a valid part of package names is in conflict with
-the original design of Module Unification namespace invocation syntax.** For
+the original design of Module Unification package invocation syntax.** For
 example here are several invocation examples which would be valid presuming
-Module Unification's original namespace proposal, NPM scopes, and angle bracket
+Module Unification's original package proposal, NPM scopes, and angle bracket
 invocation syntax:

 ```hbs